onthelink-nl/scripts/README.md

 </details>

 # Credits
-Creating: Misha Opstal & Leopold Siccama Hiemstra
+Creating: Misha Opstal, Eva Looijestein & Leopold Siccama Hiemstra
 WARNING: WE DO NOT OWN THE SOFTWARE THAT WE CREATE THE INSTALLERS FOR, ALL COPYRIGHTS GO TO THE CREATORS OF THE SOFTWARE AND WE DO *NOT* CLAIM IT AS OURS!

 Tools used: [Flatpak](https://flatpak.org/ "The Future Of Apps On Linux")